-When, or if, to file bankruptcy for a corporation is the subject of major confusion among many corporate owners and officers.
-For purposes of this article, when I refer to a corporation, I also mean to include partnerships and LLCs.
+When, or if, to file bankruptcy for a corporation (or partnership or LLC) is the subject of major confusion among many corporate owners and officers.

 Chapter 11 would be used if the goal is to continue operating the corporation’s business and reorganize the debts by proposing a repayment plan to creditors.
 Creditors get to vote for or against the plan.
 Sometimes less than 100% can be repaid, but there are a lot of complexities to Chapter 11, which is beyond the scope of this article.